 The thread of the panel, in the end, was what types of techniques can be utilized so that test results and market results — when looked at together — make sense.

-Our application is used to build competitive intelligence for the broad sales team (you can see a Symantec exec talk about this here), but also in this type of competitive analysis at the product level and Thomas was speaking about the best practices we see in our customers in this context.
+Our application is used to build competitive intelligence for the broad sales team, but also in this type of competitive analysis at the product level and Thomas was speaking about the best practices we see in our customers in this context.

 The conference was a lot of fun for Thomas (and I gather not all of the fun was in the panel session – it was Vegas after all!)